Small Ikea kitchen ideas – 10 stylish and practical designs for tiny spaces

 Small Ikea kitchen ideas are perfect for those looking to create a practical, stylish and affordable kitchen with little room to play with.

-Designing any kitchen is a big undertaking, but when space is at a premium, creating a functional space that looks good can be even more tricky, but, with some creative thinking and clever small kitchen ideas, there's a whole host of possibilities.
+Designing any kitchen is a big undertaking, but when space is at a premium, creating a functional space that looks good can be even more tricky, but, with some creative thinking and clever small kitchen ideas and Ikea room ideas, there's a whole host of possibilities.

 From fitted modular cabinet systems to freestanding pieces, Ikea kitchen ideas offer a wide range of solutions specifically designed for small spaces and in styles to suit all tastes.
 Or, for something more unique you could look to customizing an Ikea kitchen with some creative Ikea hacks.